Starcounter/Docs/guides/network/middleware.md

 An example of this is the [Launcher](https://github.com/StarcounterPrefabs/Launcher) which uses request filters to wrap responses from other applications into its own response.

 All middleware is registered with the `Application.Current.Use` API which has three overloads corresponding to the different shapes of middleware listed above.
-This registration is usually done at the entrypoint of the application.
+This registration is usually done at the entry point of the application.
 It can look something like this:

 ```cs
 static void Main()